- U.S. Department of Labor

 - To encourage employers to provide training and enforce the procedures established.

-not apply to the servicing of rim wheels used on automobiles, or on pickup trucks, and vans utilizing automobile tires or truck tires
+OSHA standard 29 CFR 1910.177, Servicing multi-piece and single piece rim wheels, applies only to the servicing of multi-piece and single piece rim wheels used on large vehicles such as trucks, tractors, trailers, buses, and off-road machines.
+It does not apply to the servicing of rim wheels used on automobiles, or on pickup trucks, and vans utilizing automobile tires or truck tires designated "LT".

 Description of Hazard

 Follow tire manufacturers' procedures and recommendations during the servicing and repair of automobile, light truck, and other small tires.
 Tire servicing procedures should include:

 - Never attempt to install a tire of one bead diameter on a rim or wheel of a different rim diameter.
 The tire size is molded into the sidewall of the tire.

 - Follow the owner's manual instructions or tire placard instructions located on the vehicle.
 Only inflate tires to the recommended proper inflation pressure.
 Tires should not be inflated above the maximum pressure recommended by the manufacturer to seat the tire bead firmly against the rim flange.

 - Never inflate a tire unless it is securely mounted to the tire mounting machine, the vehicle, or in a safety cage.